nfal09/docs/docs/javascript/javascript-language.md

 #### Capturing a function's return value

-If a function returns a value, you can capture it in a varible:
+If a function returns a value, you can capture it in a variable:

 ```javascript
 function add(number1, number2) {